Volleyball Teams in the USA

 • NJCAA (National Junior College Athletic Association)

 Junior colleges are two-year schools that prepare students to advance to NCAA and NAIA universities.
-These colleges have less difficult entry requirements.
+Most two-year schools have easier entry requirements.
 They can be excellent starting places for student-athletes from other countries.
 The volleyball teams range from strong to weak.

 • NAIA (National Association of Intercollegiate Athletics)

-These schools include a variety of volleyball teams, athletic scholarships, and academic quality.
+These schools include a variety of teams, scholarships and academic quality.
 Most are small colleges and universities.
 Some have a religious emphasis.
-Many NAIA schools are very open to foreign students and have less difficult entry requirements.
+Many NAIA schools are eager to recruit foreign students and have easier entry requirements.

 Yearly Calendar

-Your life as a student-athlete in the USA will follow this schedule:
+The life of a typical student-athlete in the USA follows this schedule:

 • August: Train with your team and prepare for official matches.

-• September - November: Study and attend classes.
-Train with your team and compete in 32-40 official matches.
+• September-November: Study and attend classes.
+Train with your team and compete in official matches.

 • Early December: Finish classes.
-Some teams compete in championship tournaments.
+Some teams compete in national championship tournaments.

-• Middle December - middle January: Holiday!
-Return to your home or stay at your school.
+• Middle December-Middle January: Holiday.
+Return to your home if you like.
+Many foreign students stay at the homes of friends from school.

 Professional and Amateur Rules